Hieromon/AutoConnect/mkdocs/api.md

 Handling for the AutoConnect menu request.

 !!! warning "About used in combination with handleClient"
     The handleRequest function is not supposed to use with AutoConnect::handleClient.
-It should be used with ESP8266WebServer::handleClient or WebServer::handleClient.
+It should be used following ESP8266WebServer::handleClient or WebServer::handleClient.

 ### <i class="fa fa-caret-right"></i> home